tzpr/sarjis/README.md

 # sarjis
 Extract daily comics from different sources

-Currently supports Viivi ja Wager, Fok_It and Fingerpori from [Helsingin Sanomat](https://hs.fi)
+Currently supports Viivi ja Wager, Fok_It and Fingerpori from Helsingin Sanomat.